davidmreed/davidmreed.github.io/_drafts/pmd-apex.md

 PMD works by applying *rules*, which define specific issues to look for in a code base.
 Rules are supplied as part of the application.
 (Contributors can write new rules in Java). *Rule sets*, however, can be defined by end user on an application-by-application basis.
 Part of the work of incorporating static analysis into the development lifecycle is defining the most effective rule set for each engagement point (IDE, continuous integration).
 We'll discuss rule set definition at the end; you may end up with several different rule sets to be applied at different stages of the development lifecycle.

+Be aware that PMD is significantly less "plug-and-play" than other current-generation Salesforce tools.
+It's a valuable asset, but it does take some iteration and research to set up and use effectively.
+Below, we'll look at several different options for integration points in the Salesforce development lifecycle.

 ## Static Analysis in the IDE: Visual Studio Code

 Visual Studio Code offers the [Apex PMD](https://marketplace.visualstudio.com/items?itemName=chuckjonas.apex-pmd) extension by Charlie Jonas.
 To set up the extension, first [download PMD](https://pmd.github.io/#downloads) and decompress the ZIP file into a location where the application can live (you'll need to provide its path to the extension).
 PMD requires Java, which is likely already installed as part of the Salesforce DX setup process.